 - 1. Run Profex and click "Instrument → Edit Configuration...".
 Profex will open a file dialog in the Device database directory.
 Select the instrument control file (\.sav) you intend to modify. - 2.
 The instrument dialog shown in Fig. 19 will be shown.
-Edit the file as intended. - 3.
+Edit the file to precisely match your hardware configuration. - 3.
 Save the file under a new name using the dialog's "Save As" button.
 Be sure to save it in a directory with write access. - 4.
 Check the options "Raytrace (GEOMET)" and "Interpolate (MakeGEQ)".
 The option "Calculate Profile (GERTEST)" is optional. - 5.
-Check the option ,,Create Template for Refinement Control File" and select your tube's target material and the type of monochromator you use.

-6. Click the "Run" button and wait until the progress dialog has completed.
-Depending on hardware, simulated angular range, and device configuration, this process may take several minutes to complete.
+Check the option ,,Create Template for Refinement Control File" and select your tube's target material and the type of monochromator you use. - 6.
+Click the "Run" button and wait until the progress dialog has completed.
+Depending on the computer hardware, simulated angular range, and device configuration, this process may take several minutes to complete.